Nivek-C94/Snap-Sales/README.md

   - Dependency management
   - Testing frameworks

-This environment setup will aid in maintaining high standards of code quality and efficiency in project execution.
+### File Structure Definition
+- The file structure for backend and frontend components has been defined and implemented, ensuring a clean separation of concerns and modularity for future enhancements.

 ## Next Steps
-- Proceed with defining the file structure for both backend and frontend components of the application.
+- Proceed with developing the user authentication module using secure practices.